mvisonneau/gitlab-ci-pipelines-exporter/docs/metrics.md

 ### Status

-Status of the pipeline or deployment
+Status of the pipeline, deployment or test case

 ### Stage